yudhisteer/Face-Recognition-with-Masks/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/143473665-ac07f435-7d89-4443-b43c-d9ad05425af5.png" />
 </p>

-We can already see a dramatic increase in the accuracy of the ```lfw``` dataset from ```93.21%``` to ```98.20%``` accuracy.
-Shockingly on the 1000 images with face masks, we got a near 100% accuracy - ```99.92%```.
-While the values may seem promising, I suspect we may still be overfitting the data and this is due to the unbalanced CASIA dataset which we have.
-I propose we do a more fair sampling of our data for training as explained below.
+While the accuracy values may seem promising, I suspect we may still be overfitting the data and this is due to the **unbalanced** CASIA dataset which we have.
+I propose we do a more fair **sampling** of our data for training as explained below.

  ### 3.8 Third Training(Evaluation: Mask Dataset with Stratified Sampling)
  In the previous training, we introduced a ```sampling bias```.
 For example, if our first class in our CASIA dataset has 100 images and the second class has 10 images then when using  a ratio of 0.4, we are taking 40 from the first folder and only 4 from the second folder.
 This disparity of the number of images in the folders create this sampling bias.
 A better approach would be to ensure the test set is representative of the various classes  in the whole dataset.
 So we introduce ```stratified sampling``` whereby the classes are divided into homogeneous subgroups called ```strata``` and the correct number of images is sampled from each stratum to guarantee the test set is representative of the whole dataset.